 Dependent care expenses are deducted from educational funds to the extent that they are earmarked and/or used for such expenses.
-See item D,7.
+See Educational Income below.
 Dependent care expenses deducted from educational funds are deducted from these funds last, after all other allowable educational expenses, so that the client may then use any excess dependent care expenses as a Dependent Care Deduction.
-The excess cannot exceed the caps found in Appendix B.